ivan-sincek/chad/README.md

 chad -q 'intitle:"index of /" intext:"parent directory"'
 ```

-If you keep getting no results, you may need to refresh your tracking cookies in [ivan-sincek/nagooglesearch](https://github.com/ivan-sincek/nagooglesearch/blob/main/src/nagooglesearch/nagooglesearch.py#L167).
+Google frequently changes cookies, so you may need to specify your own using the `-b` option if the default ones no longer work - if you keep getting no results.

+Default cookies can be found at [here](https://github.com/ivan-sincek/nagooglesearch/blob/main/src/nagooglesearch/nagooglesearch.py#L169).

 ## File Download